With U.S. security umbrella at stake, Abe to go all out forging ties with Trump | The Japan Times

 Jaehwan Lim, an associate professor of international politics at Aoyama Gakuin University, said China is unlikely to do anything more provocative because President Xi Jinping wants nothing to disturb his preparation for the 19th Party Congress in November, when the composition of the Politburo Standing Committee will change.

-Any further involvement by Japan in the waters, however, would likely prompt China to take a more belligerent attitude in the South China Sea.
+Any further involvement by Japan, however, would likely prompt China to take a more belligerent attitude in the South China Sea.

 “If Japan makes a decision to get directly involved in the South China Sea, it’s going to send a very strong message to China,” said Lim.
 “They will seek revenge by multiplying the number of fishing boats to the East China Sea.”